conan-io/docs/integrations/vcs/git.rst

 Package creators
 ================

-Check :ref:`scm feature<scm_feature>` to lean more about managing the libraries source code with git.
+Check :ref:`scm feature<scm_feature>` to learn more about managing the libraries source code with Git.

 If you are creating a **Conan** package: